KarthigeyanT/Katomaran_hackathon_TODO-LIST/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ by the Katomaran Hackathon Team
+- Built with ❤️ for Katomaran Hackathon
-- Special thanks to all contributors who have helped improve this project
 - Icons and illustrations from [Flutter Icons](https://api.flutter.dev/flutter/material/Icons-class.html)